Who Is Bill Protzmann?

 - Take better care of ourselves mentally, emotionally and physically.

-Bill’s work was recognized by the National Council for Behavioral Healthcare with an “Oscar” for Artistic Expression in 2014:
+In 2014, Bill’s work was recognized by the National Council for Behavioral Healthcare with an “Oscar” for Excellence in Artistic Expression: